FluffyThePenguin/RSGBot_Archive/readMe.md

 These are things we need help with right now.
 We aren't limiting contributions to this list - if you have an idea for RSGBot, open an issue and tell us more.

 #### Shared
-##### `CommandParser`
-See src/shared/CommandParser for details.
-Most features will expose commands to users, a shared command parser will save us all time and ensure consistency.
-Could try a library if anyone has suggestions.

 ##### MongoDB Client
 So we hit the Reddit API less.
 Things like when a users account was created can be stored in MongoDB.